 The Last of Us actor Troy Baker has spoken about his iconic character, Joel, and where he falls on the scale of Good to Evil.

-Chatting during Manchester Comic Con earlier this month, Baker was asked whether he prefers playing “good” or “evil” characters, to which Baker responded that it’s not always that black and white.
+Chatting during Manchester Comic Con earlier summer, Baker was asked whether he prefers playing “good” or “evil” characters, to which he responded that it’s not always that black and white.

 “[With TLOU] you assume that Joel is the hero and David [played by Nolan North] is the villain, but…everyone is the hero of their own story.